Jacinta Kay Jacinta Kay

 Kate Just - Self Care Action (2022-2023)

 I like how this connects to communication design.
-Just’s pieces still read like posters or banners, direct, didactic, and impossible to miss, but they’re translated into a material with its own history.
+Just’s pieces still read like posters or banners (direct and didactic) but they’re translated into a material with its own history.
 Knitting carries associations with care, domesticity, and the feminine, which gives her statements extra weight.
 It reminds me of what Rozsika Parker called the “subversive stitch”: the way textile practices dismissed as craft or women’s work can become political tools.

 For my own practice, where I’m exploring beads, embroidery, and the hyper-feminine as strategies of expression, Just’s work feels like an anchor.
 She shows how material processes that are coded as “craft” or “feminine” can deliver uncompromisingly direct messages.
 There’s no apology in it.